docs

 What is the difference between an ERA and an EOB?

 An ERA is the electronic equivalent of a paper Explanation of Benefits, delivered as an X12 835 transaction file.
 An EOB is the paper document a payer mails to a provider or patient explaining claim adjudication.
 CMS describes the 835 as the electronic equivalent of the paper EOB.
-Both carry the same core information — paid amounts, adjustments, CARC codes, patient responsibility — but an ERA can be parsed by billing software and posted automatically for clean matches, while an EOB requires manual re-entry.
-Most commercial payers and Medicare have supported ERA enrollment for years; the 2022 CAQH index showed ERA adoption at 83 percent, up from 43 percent a decade earlier.
+Both carry the same core data (paid amounts, adjustments, CARC codes, patient responsibility), but billing software can parse an ERA and post clean matches automatically, while an EOB needs manual re-entry.
+Most commercial payers and Medicare have supported ERA enrollment for years; the 2022 CAQH index put ERA adoption at 83 percent, up from 43 percent a decade earlier.

 What does it mean when an ERA fails to balance?